NickYelton/Data_Analysis_Practice/README.md

 ## SQL Analysis

-The SQL projects make use of COVID-19 pulled from the CDC website and housing data found on Github to demonstrate data cleaning and EDA techniques using joins, temp tables, and views.
+The SQL projects make use of COVID-19 data pulled from the CDC website and housing data found on Github to demonstrate data cleaning and EDA techniques using joins, temp tables, and views.

 ## Python